PeterPorzuczek/microBlog-workshop/README.md

-# Spring Framework Live Coding MicroBlog - Lider Workshop Days
+# Spring Framework Live Coding - Lider Workshop Days
+## MicroBlog
 Web application created as an example use of Spring Boot.
 Built during workshop I did for Lider Workshop Days.

 Here you can check out the live version: